gard-clsp/january-2023-submission/README.md

 For custom dump path, set the model.model_kwargs.dump_path option in the scenario json file.

+Once the dump has been performed, use the following command to move the dumped files into the docker of your choice:

+$ docker cp dump_dir/* CONTAINER_NAME:/workspace/poison_dump

 ### filter the poisoned examples
 Then, in the docker, run the filtering of the poisoned examples:
 ```bash